verobuckina/CTSimulator/README.md

 This is a small program to simulate the forward and filtered-backprojection of a parallel beam computed tomography.
 The simulator has a simple UI to visualize the reconstruction pipeline.

----

 ## How to use

-### Requirements

-OpenCV 4 and Qt5 must be installed.

-### Build

-You can find a CMakeList.txt in the project.
-Build the application with cmake.
-An executable file will be created.

 ### How to use the CTSimulator